Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Enable property overlays

 To create an interactive editing environment, CMS (SaaS) lets you enable property overlays.
-These overlays offer a visual representation of editable content properties, letting you easily click and edit them.
-In Visual Builder, the preview automatically scrolls the preview to the property that is being edited.
+These overlays offer a visual representation of editable content properties, letting you click and edit them.
+In Visual Builder, the preview automatically scrolls the preview to the property that you are editing.

 Example of property overlays in place in the Visual Builder.